vSphere Replication is distributed as an OVF virtual appliance.

 - Select a network from the list of available networks, set the IP protocol and IP allocation, and click Next.

 vSphere Replication supports both DHCP and static IP addresses.
-You can also change network settings by using the virtual appliance management interface (VAMI) after installation.
+You can also change network settings by using the VRMS Appliance Management Interface after installation.

 - Set the password for the root account and enter the hostname or IP address of at least one NTP server.